 Yes!
 We have LAMDA Centres all over the world which are open to everyone wishing to take a LAMDA Exam.

 We currently hold exam events in: Australia, Bahrain, Belgium, Cayman Islands, China, Cyprus, Czech Republic, France, Gabon, Germany, Greece, Hong Kong, India, Ireland, Japan, Kenya, Kuwait, Luxembourg, Malaysia, Malta, Monaco, Nigeria, Poland, Qatar, Romania, Singapore, South Africa, Spain, Sri Lanka, Switzerland, Tanzania, Thailand, UAE, Uganda, USA and Vietnam.

-You can get in touch with our international team on [email protected] and we will put you in touch with the representative for your region.
+You can get in touch with our international team by emailing us and we will put you in touch with the representative for your region.